AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	The date on which the metadata was last updated.

 :Guidance:
 	This element is not editable and is set by the editor when the file is saved.
-It is used by the SSDI and Data.gov.uk to determine if metadata with the same field identifier (UUID) has been changed.
+It is used by `spatialdata.gov.scot <https://www.spatialdata.gov.scot>`__ and `data.gov.uk <https://data.gov.uk>`__ to determine if metadata with the same field identifier (UUID) has been changed.
 A single date is specified in the extended format YYYY-MM-DD, where YYYY is the year, MM is the month and DD is the day.